joanorjiakoh/SQL-Datawarehouse-Project/README.md

 # Data Warehouse and Analytics Projects

-Welcome to the **Data Warahouse and Analytics Project** repository This project demonstrates a comprehensive and analytics solutions, from building a data warehpuse to generating actionable insights.
+Welcome to the **Data Warahouse and Analytics Project** repository This project demonstrates a comprehensive and analytics solutions, from building a data warehouse to generating actionable insights.
 Designed as a PORTFOLIO PROJECT this shows the best practices in data engineering and analytics

 **Project Requirments**